 In addition to charging a preparer penalty, the IRS will likely refer the case to the Office of Professional Responsibility for a possible attack against your license.
 This is a very serious matter.

 If you are a tax preparer who is being investigated by the IRS for possible preparer penalties, we can assist you.
-During the past 30 years, we have represented many tax preparers in defending against the IRS.
+During the past 30 years, we have provided help with IRS tax problems and represented many tax preparers in defending against the IRS.

 Payroll Tax Audits/Collection Issues